 Data & Cyber Security

 Cybersecurity is a growing concern and reality for businesses, and this concern is actually higher for health and medical institutions.
 This is because health and medical professionals have the additional responsibility of protecting their patients’ private data.
 Security must be a priority when developing your mobile health application.
 You can strive toward maximized security by integrating end-2-end encryption, or sending data over secure communication channels only.
-This is where health app development truly becomes unique because of the need to balance speed, UI/UX, and security.
+This is where health app development truly becomes unique because of the need to balance speed, UI/UX

 In addition, with new compliance laws, your app needs to follow HIPAA.
 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) outlines the lawful use and disclosure of protected health information (PHI).
 HIPAA compliance is extremely important, as failure to protect patients’ private information can lead to compromising the patients’ privacy and serious legal implications for health practitioners.
 In order to ensure that your Mobile Health App is HIPAA compliant, it's important to work with an agency that already has experience with and understanding of HIPAA regulations.